soulspace-org/overarch/doc/design.md

 Observations
 ------------
 * Textual DSLs may provide a compact and succinct language
-* Textual DSLs fall short at least in
+* current Textual DSLs fall short at least in
   * separation between layout and model
   * composablility
   * extendability